mars-project/meps/mep-0002-simplify-data-structure.md

 | 40_000 | 1366.09 | 128.68 | 86.69 | 438.97 |
 | 200_000 | 1220.73 | 129.85 | 96.65 | 369.47 |

-Table 2: Tps of Dasks and Mars runing on three Nodes
+Table 2: Tps of Dask and Mars runing on three Nodes
 > Tasks/Subtasks: the number of tasks of Dask job, the number of subtasks of Mars job.

 We can see that tps of Mars is much smaller than Dask regardless of a single node or multiple node.
 And we draw three conclusions after detailed analysis: